Azure/azure-quickstart-templates/acs-mesos-full-template/README.md

 ## Chronos Walkthrough

 **Note: As of Dec 1st, 2015, the Chronos UI does not show jobs in Internet Explorer.
+This is tracked in the following issue: https://github.com/mesos/chronos/issues/597.
 The recommendation is to use Chrome or Firefox to run through the below examples**

 1. On the Mesos UI, browse to "Frameworks" and click on the Chronos URI: